20 Questions Grandparents Never Get Sick of Hearing

 - What life advice would you pass along to your grandchildren?

-However you choose to celebrate Grandparents Day, it’s valuable for us all to remember how important it is to spend time with our older relatives, connect with our family heritage and create new memories to share together and pass on to future generations.
+Grandparents Day serves as a reminder of how important it is to spend time with our older relatives, connect with our family heritage and create new memories to share and pass on to future generations.

-Does your family observe Grandparents Day with any special activities?
+Does your family celebrate Grandparents Day with any special activities?
 Share your Grandparents Day memories and suggestions in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.